EricssonResearch/dnt/miki/doc/inispec.md

 * `eliminate seq_rec sequence_field` conditional drop, uses the given sequence recovery object and the field that contains the sequence number of the packet
 * `pofobject sequence_field` puts the packet in a reorder buffer, continues the actions when the ordering is okay
 * `delay timestamp_field delay` puts the packet in a delay buffer, continues the actions when the time is right
-* `call pipeline` process the packet with the specified action pipeline and continue with this pipeline, useful for breaking up long pipelines or reuse operations for multiple streams (TODO why not use a macro?
-This is the macro substitution!
-We don't need the [macros] section!)
-(TODO parameters? we can do substitutions for fieldvalue) (TODO these calls will be inlined at compile time)
+* `call pipeline` process the packet with the specified action pipeline and continue with this pipeline, useful for breaking up long pipelines or reuse operations for multiple streams; additional parameters are string substitutions for the specified pipeline
 * `readseq fieldname`
 * `readtstamp fieldname`